Fall and Winter Camp

 - Staff will do a visual check of participants upon arrival and ask about any new or different symptoms appearing in campers.
 Any potential symptoms will result in a child being asked to return home.
 Previous conditions such as seasonal or pet allergies and asthma will be taken into consideration.

-- Participants will have their temperature taken upon arriving at camp daily.
+- Participants may have their temperature taken upon arriving at camp daily.
 In accordance with public health recommendations, an elevated temperature of 100.0F or higher will be consider contagious and the individual will be sent home.

 - All participants and staff will be required to wear masks on site that block their nose and mouth.
 Following new CDC guidelines, we will no longer allow neck gaiters, face shields, masks with valves, or single layer cloth coverings to be used as face mask while onsite during programs for the safety of our participants and staff.
 Should you arrive with a non-approved face covering, we can always provide you with a temporary, disposable face mask while onsite.